 1. Know how much space you’re working with

 Not every model of charter bus is created equal when it comes to storage space.
 Naturally, the smaller the bus, the less storage you’ll have.
 Minibuses are usually suited to hold one carry-on bag per passenger and minimal large pieces of luggage.
-Full-sized charter buses have luggage bays beneath the bus that are spacious enough for one or two pieces of luggage per passenger, along with a carry-on bag.
+56 passenger charter buses have luggage bays beneath the bus that are spacious enough for one or two pieces of luggage per passenger, along with a carry-on bag.

 2. Make a list